loic-nazaries/loic-nazaries/README.md

 > I am a **Data Specialist** with over 10 years of experience in the fields of biostatistics, data exploration (**Data Mining**) and **Machine Learning**.
 I am passionate about the whole **data life cycle**, from modelling a database to its use in the field of **Business Intelligence** through the creation of simple and impactful visuals such as **dashboards**.
 Thus, **exploratory data analysis** has the potential to strengthen a faster and more clever decision-making process.

+Click on the logo to go to my website where you can interact with my Chatbot! :smile:
+Alternatively, you can also visit my portfolio [here](https://loic-nazaries.github.io/loic-nazaries-portfolio "Loïc Nazaries’ Data Science Portfolio").

 </details>

 &nbsp;